 In some use cases, a list with a search bar is used to search through a large collection of values.

-Learn more in List Picker.
+Learn more in list picker form cell.

 A picker can be used to select date and time, or to select a duration of time.